View the current warnings for Queensland

 - Swell

-- Northwesterly around 1 metre.
+- Northwesterly below 1 metre.

 - Weather

 - Partly cloudy.
-90% chance of showers.
-The chance of a thunderstorm in the morning and afternoon.
+The chance of a thunderstorm in the afternoon and evening.

 Please be awareWind and wave forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
 Maximum waves can be twice the forecast height.